 d. place one's own research in the scientific debate

-4) write a problem-based paper and deliver a talk in the format of the first-year Thematic Lectures, and in doing so;
+4. Write a problem-based paper and deliver a talk, and in doing so;

 a. employ a realistic schedule;

 d. give and receive feedback;